sjjsy/sjjsy.github.io/_resume/resume.md

   a 10 km, and 14:50 for a 4 km.
 I have placed at the top three in some smaller events, and eg. during my military training I scored highest in my company in the new recruits' Cooper's test.
-I was also selected to represent my company in an two-person orienteering competition and in a team relay running competition.
+I was also selected to represent my company in a two-person orienteering competition and in a team relay running competition.
 The latter was organized during my training at the Reserve Officer School and our team ranked second, after only the team of Utti Jaeger Regiment.
 I like running, because it is an effective sport for